How the 4 drivers of bronchiectasis contribute to disease progression 1

-Bronchiectasis has been characterized in scientific literature as a vicious cycle or vortex consisting of 4 primary drivers: chronic airway infection, chronic airway inflammation—primarily neutrophilic, impaired mucociliary clearance, and lung destruction.
+Bronchiectasis has been characterized in scientific literature as a vicious cycle or vortex consisting of 4 primary drivers.
 1,2

 Click to explore